rd2/tbd/_site/pages/basics.md

 The original intent of an _Apply Measures Now_ feature in OpenStudio is to irreversibly alter a building model without the need to run an EnergyPlus simulation.
 For instance, the KIVA options in TBD work best in _Apply Measures Now_ mode.
 So best leave the _Alter OpenStudio model_ option CHECKED in such cases.

-However, there are _Apply Measures Now_ situations where permanent changes to an OpenStudio model aren't warranted or desirable, in which case it becomes critical to UNCHECK the _Alter OpenStudio model_ option.
+However, there are _Apply Measures Now_ situations where permanent changes to an OpenStudio model aren't warranted or desirable, in which case it becomes critical to UNCHECK the _Alter OpenStudio model_ option:

-__Iterative investigation__: Users may simply want to get a status report of how well they're doing in managing thermal bridging in their projects.
+__Iterative investigations__: Users may simply want to get a status report of how well they're doing in managing thermal bridging in their projects.
 TBD provides the same user feedback (including errors & warnings) in either mode.
 Consult the _TBD reporting_ section.

 __UA' reports__: Similarly, TBD can generate at any moment _UA'_ summaries (often admissible building energy code compliance paths).
 See the _UA'_ section to learn more.